 What’s Next for SHC

-SHC wouldn’t have found the insights uncovered in the analysis without the help of a social listening conversation analysis.
+SHC wouldn’t have found the insights uncovered without the help of a social listening conversation analysis.
 Being able to engage and further understand the public conversation about SHC has been vital to taking their branding to the next level.
-SHC continues to define and build their family brand using the strategy they develop from the Conversation Analysis and insights they gained from the three-year Social Listening Snapshot.
+SHC continues to define and build their family brand using the strategy they develop from the insights gained from the 3-Year Conversation Trends Analysis.

 The Higher Ed Social Listening Handbook